DanVano/Movie_Directory_manager/README.md

 # Movie_Directory_manager

-This Python program is still in development to add the ability to move files and folders into a new folder.
-It is an efficient tool for managing and organizing a directory filled with movie files.
-Here are its key features:

-Directory Walkthrough: The program traverses a specified directory and identifies movie files with .mp4, .mkv, or .avi extensions.
-Each of these movie files is then neatly placed into its own individual folder, ensuring an organized directory structure.

-Subdirectory Search and Organization: The program also searches within subdirectories of the main directory.
-If a subdirectory contains a movie file, the program will search for a corresponding subtitles file.

-Subtitle File Association: In addition to organizing movie files, the program also looks for subtitle files with the .srt extension.
-If a movie file does not have an associated subtitle file in the same directory or in a subdirectory within the movie’s folder the program informs the user.

-By performing these tasks, this Python program provides a comprehensive solution for managing your movie library, ensuring that each movie and its associated subtitle files are neatly organized and easy to locate.
+In development

+### About
+This Python program is a tool for managing and organizing a movie directory.
+It identifies movie files, organizes them into individual folders, searches for subtitles within subdirectories, and informs the user if a movie lacks an associated subtitle file.
+It ensures an organized movie library for easy location of movies and their subtitles.

+### How to use the program
+Install pip package   python3 -m pip install eyeD3.

+Run the file.

+Input your Music folder directory or hit x for default

+Input any extra website tags and song name tags or hit x for default.

+### Imports
+Built by importing eyed3 from https://eyed3.readthedocs.io/en/latest/

+### Project Status
+In development

+dvanovcan@gmail.com